-Khaki Campbell Ducks, the egg layers (ours lay about 10 months out of 12), $15/pair.
+Khaki Campbell Ducks, the egg layers (ours lay about 10 months out of 12).
 Duck eggs @ $4 per dozen.
 I will be selling most of the flock prior to our move.
 Price: $15/pair

-AMERICAN SADDLEBRED Broodmares, stallions and foals are for sale.
-Dispersing the herd.Contact email@example.com to reserve any stock.
+AMERICAN SADDLEBRED - A stallion, one broodmare, a gaited mare and one two year old filly in training are for sale.
+Dispersing the herd.Contact firstname.lastname@example.org to reserve any stock.
 For list, click on Horses for Sale, found above.

 Kiss in the Mist is being aimed for the Ladies or Juvenile Five Gaited classes and is ready for your consideration.
 She is a powerhouse as you can see.
 Check out the two advertising pages for more photos.
-Contact Koos @ 502-257-2311.
+Contact Koos Van Den Berg, Harrodsburg, KY @ 502-257-2311.

 Kiss in the Mist